Skip to content

 5. Install interface secret and query dispatcher.

-Concurrency behavior in sync-journal is optimistic:
+Concurrency behavior in the journal is optimistic:

 • queries run against a snapshot of root state